NetworkVerification/Timepiece/README.md

   * `wall`, the wall-clock time.
 For monolithic benchmarks, only `n` and `total` are listed.

+Timepiece will try and catch a user interrupt signal (CTRL-C) and report partial results, but depending on when the interrupt is sent, if verification has not yet begun, results will _not_ be reported.

 ## Generating Plots

 Included with Timepiece are two Python scripts to help users generate plots of the data output by the tool.